Sojourning Scholar is reader-supported. When you make a purchase using links on our site, we may receive a small commission at no extra cost to you.

 - Dual Complete Program: The dual program contains all of the SAT and ACT content

 PrepScholar’s self-paced ACT course includes structured lessons that are both text-based and video-based.
-However, the strategy lessons are only text-based.
+However, the section of the platform that is dedicated to strategy lessons consists of only text-based content.

 The video lessons include a voiceover explaining each concept described on the whiteboard.
 Video lessons can range from 5 minutes to about 15 minutes.
 We liked that students had the option to either watch the video or read the full transcript for the core content lessons.